-In the following article, we’ll be recommending the best TVs for gaming in 2021.
+In the following article, we’ll be recommending the best TVs for gaming.
 Our selection process will take picture quality, colors, input lag, refresh rate, and overall gaming performance into consideration.
 We’ll also be looking at the value each offers, only choosing the best value for money TVs on the market.

 Our Top Picks

 Buying A TV is very similar to buying one of the best monitors for gaming, with many of the specifications crossing over from one display to the other.
 That being said, many are still confused when it comes to buying a TV for gaming, not understanding the most important factors that will impact the overall gaming experience.

 Below are what we consider the most important things to consider when looking for the best TV for gamin:

 Refresh rate: This is the amount of time your TV refreshes the image it’s displaying – per second.
 To get a smooth gaming experience, you want to get a TV with the highest possible refresh rate.
 In modern console gaming, that’s 120Hz.
 If you can pair this alongside VRR (variable refresh rate technology), then you have the perfect combination for smooth gameplay.